Atlin (electoral district): First Nations

-Another important factor in the Atlin riding was the dominance of its First Nations population, including the whole of the Nisga'a Nation (Frank Calder and Larry Guno were both Nisga'a).
+An important factor in the Atlin riding was the dominance of its First Nations population, including the whole of the Nisga'a Nation (Frank Calder and Larry Guno were both Nisga'a).
 Also in the riding in its entirety was the Tahltan Nation, centred on the isolated towns of Telegraph Creek and Dease Lake.
 The area of the town of Atlin is part of the Inland Tlingit Nation.

 Towns and industry

-Another factor in the riding was the dominance of working men in its handful of industrial towns (principally mining).
+A factor in the riding was the dominance of working men in its handful of industrial towns (principally mining).

 The main towns in the riding were: